LlamaEdge/docs/docs/user-guide/server-side-rag.md

 * The `--nn-proload` loads two models we just downloaded.
 The chat model is named `default` and the embedding model is named `embedding` .
 * The `llama-api-server.wasm` is the API server app.
 It is written in Rust using LlamaEdge SDK, and is already compiled to cross-platform Wasm binary.
-* The `--model-name` specifies the names of those two models so that API calls can to routed to specific models.
+* The `--model-name` specifies the names of those two models so that API calls can be routed to specific models.
 * The `--ctx-size` specifies the max input size for each of those two models listed in `--model-name`.
-* The `--rag-prompt` specifies the system prompt that introduces the context if the vector search returns relevant context from qdrant.
+* The `--rag-prompt` specifies the system prompt that introduces the context of the vector search and returns relevant context from qdrant.

 There are a few optional `--qdrant-*` arguments you could use.

 * The `--qdrant-url` is the API URL to the Qdrant server that contains the vector collection.
 It defaults to `http://localhost:6333`.
 * The `--qdrant-collection-name` is the name of the vector collection that contains our knowledge base.
 It defaults to `default`.
-* The `--qdrant-limit` is the max number of text chunks (search results) we could add to the prompt as the RAG context.
+* The `--qdrant-limit` is the maximum number of text chunks (search results) we could add to the prompt as the RAG context.
 It defaults to `3`.
-* The `--qdrant-score-threshold` is minimum score a search result must reach for its corresponding text chunk to be added to the RAG context.
+* The `--qdrant-score-threshold` is the minimum score a search result must reach for its corresponding text chunk to be added to the RAG context.
 It defaults to `0.4`.

 ## Create knowledge embeddings